RADalian/cube/tutorial/step3.md

 For the `:host` style, please see more details in the chapter below.

-Now the cube show like
+Now the cube shows as below and it's our expected appearance.
 ![face 6 cube](images/face_6_cube.png)

 ## Component Host Element